My goal doesn't make any sense!

 A common example is Gmail goals: a negative rate without an end date or value set will eventually mean that you need to have a negative number of emails in your inbox.
 Obviously, this is not possible.
 Or maybe you created a weight goal and typoed the start value, and now you need to lose 10 pounds in a single day to avoid derailing.

-If it's a brand new goal and you can see the problem, it's easiest to delete the goal and recreate it.
+If it's a brand new goal and you can see the problem, it's usually easiest to delete the goal and recreate it.
 If you're still having the problem after a second try, contact support to explain the problem and we'll dig into it with you.
 It's always really valuable for us to understand what's confusing and what users are hoping to do, so you're helping us out here!

 If you're a do-it-yourself type fiddling around with a goal when something weird happens, here are a few things to try to identify/undo the problem:

 - If you see a weird amount due (e.g., +40 hours in 1 day), check that you haven't selected the HH:MM setting.
-This setting only makes sense for goals with unit hours; it will show strange, inaccurate baremins for other units.
+This setting only makes sense for goals with hours as the unit; it will show strange, inaccurate baremins for other units.